canonical/open-documentation-academy/multipass/Linux.md

 Congratulations, you've got your first instance!

-This instance is great for when you just need a quick Ubuntu VM, but let's say you want a more customised instance.
+This instance is great for when you just need a quick Ubuntu VM, but let's say you want a more customised instance, how can you do that?
 Multipass has you covered there too.

 [details = "Optional Exercises"]
 Exercise 1:
-When you click on Open Shell, what happens in the background is the equivalent of the CLI commands `multipass launch –name primary`  followed by  `multipass shell`.
+When you select Open Shell, what happens in the background is the equivalent of the CLI commands `multipass launch –name primary`  followed by  `multipass shell`.
 Open a terminal and try `multipass shell` (if you didn't follow the steps above, you will have to run the `launch` command first).

 Exercise 2:
-In Multipass, an instance with the name `primary` is privileged.
-That is, it is the default argument of multipass shell.
+In Multipass, an instance with the name "primary" is privileged.
+That is, it serves as the default argument of `multipass shell` among other capabilities.
 In two terminal instances, check `multipass shell primary` and `multipass shell`.
 Both commands should give the same result.
 [/details]

 <a href="#heading--create-a-customised-instance"><h2 id="heading--create-a-customised-instance">Create a customised instance</h3></a>

 Multipass has a great feature to help you get started with creating customised instances.
 Open a terminal and run the command `multipass find`.
-This shows a list of all of the images you can launch through Multipass currently.
+The result shows a list of all of the images you can launch through Multipass currently.

 ```plain
 $ multipass find